Godrigos/pySHPtoJSON/README.md

 ## Usage

 Clone this repository, install the dependencies and run `./pySHPtoJSON.py -h` to read the instructions.
-Make sure that The file has execution permission.
+Make sure that `pySHPtoJSON.py` file has execution permission.

 TopoJSON files will be generated inside `topo/` directory.
 GeoJSON files will be generated inside `geo/` directory.